HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

 [Back to top](#)

 #### Module Action
 Module actions are module specific actions, and can also affect multiple pins at once.
+This can be for a single module or all connected modules.

 <p align="center">
     <img src='{{ "/assets/img/gui/using/sequence/Action-Module.png" | relative_url }}' alt='Module Action' width="60%">